Machi Picchu. Inca Trail trek 4 days

 The people, the colorful details, the endless airy hazed mountains surrounding the city.
 Cold, crisp, and stunning!

-For example, all the houses and buildings have bright orange terracotta roofs, and the temperature was rather low and chilly already in July!
+Also, things I did not know beforehand is that all the houses and buildings have bright orange terracotta roofs, and the temperature was rather low and chilly already in July!

 Everything is stone in Cusco.
 This street has stone for pavement, and the beautiful buildings around it are light brown and yellow stone.
 The sky above is blue.